johnstarr-ling/gris-toolkit/README.md

 *These templates can be uploaded to PC Ibex to start experimenting right away!* Each template has extensive comments, where comments either begin with `// COMMENT:` (to provide information about a particular chunk of code) or `// ADD:` (to tell you where you can change the relevant objects/canvases).

-Note that the `category-text` template can be extended into `category-shapes` or `category-audio` by drawing from the `blank-shapes` and `blank-audio` templates, respectively.
+Note that the `category-text` template can be extended into `category-shapes` or `category-audio` by drawing from the `blank-shapes` and `blank-audio` templates, respectively; the same can be said for `quartile-text`.

 #### Customization with scripts:
 <span style="color:blue">Script customization is under maintenance; accordingly, the information below is not particularly useful at the moment.
 We will get this to you soon! </span>.